-Figure 9 shows the throughput plot for a batch of 500 docuemnts (experiments with other batch sizes yield similar results).
-Unlike Figure 7, the plot does not depict a breaking point.
-This happens because all available GPU cores are always occupied by concurrently executing kernels, resulting in a fully utilized GPU.
-Doubling the number queries or query length requires two times more GPU computational cores, thus decreasing throughput by a factor of two.
+Figure 9 shows throuput graph for batch of 500 docuemnts (experiments with other batch sizes yields similar results).
+Unlike Figure 7 the graph does not have a breaking point.
+This happens because all available GPU cores are always occupied by concurrently executing kernels, therefore GPU is always fully utilized.
+Doubling the number queries or query length requires two times more GPU computational cores, thus decreasing throughput by factor of two.

-Figures 10 and 11 respectively depict the effect of query length and number of queries on the speedup for batches of size 500 and 1000.
-Speedup drops in both cases almost by a factor of two as query load is doubled, and eventually even leads to a perfomance worse than that of the CPU.
-Thus we can infer that the throughput of YFilter is only slightly affected by query length and number of queries.
+Figures 10 and 11 individualy study the effect of query length and number of queries on the speedup for batches of size 500 and 1000 respectively.
+In both cases speedup drops almost by almost a factor of two, while query load is doubled, and eventually even leads to perfomance, worse than CPUversion.
+Thus we can infer that YFilter throughput is only sigtly affected by query length or number of queries.

-Both figures show that the performane of the GPU solution (hence speedup over CPU) slightly deteriorates with the increasing batch size.
-This effect could be expalined by low global memory bus throughput due to irregular asynchronous copying access patterns.
+Both figures show that GPU performance (hence speedup over CPU version) slightly deteriorates with the increasing batch size.
+This effect could be explained by low global memory bus throughput due to irregular asynchronous copying access patter.